sandtreader/petoi.py/docs/setup-mac.md

-# How to set up to program Petoi in Windows
+# How to set up to program Petoi on MacOS

 ## Install and set up PyCharm